apache/flink-docker/README.md

 Pull requests for a specific version should be opened against the respective `dev-<version>` branch.
 Pull requests for all versions, or for the next major Flink release, should be opened against the `dev-master` branch.

+For new major Flink releases, once the release branch is created in the [apache/flink](https://github.com/apache/flink/) repo, the corresponding `dev-x.y` branch must be created in `apache/flink-docker`:
+1. Create the branch based on `dev-master`
+2. Update `.github/workflows/ci.yml` in the corresponding `dev-*` branches: Make sure that the correct snapshot version is stated; for `dev-x.y` it should point to `x.y-SNAPSHOT`, while for `dev-master` it should point to the most recent snapshot version (i.e. `x.(y+1)-SNAPSHOT`).
+3. Update `.github/workflows/snapshot.yml` in `master` mapping each (supported) version to the right branch.

 ### CI

 The `dev-master` branch is tested against nightly Flink snapshots for the next major Flink version.
 This allows us to